-Water Works announces the completion of a purified water system for the new 196,000 sq. ft.
+Water Works, Inc. announces the completion of a purified water system for the new 196,000 sq. ft.
 UC San Diego Health Sciences Biomedical Research Facility II in La Jolla, CA.

 The water purification system was designed to help the facility to qualify for LEED Platinum Certification (in-progress).